top of page

 This class is limited to participants 18 & up.

-There is a minimum of 3 participants and a maximum of 10.
-If the minimum is not met, participants will be refunded.
-This class will be located in Studio 2 which is located behind Rusty the big red dog on our campus.
+There is a maximum of 8.T his class will be located in Studio 2 which is located behind Rusty the big red dog on our campus.
 Look for the blue double doors in the Courtyard of Wonders!

 Please email Molly Nelko, Program Manager, at mnelko@kentuck.org with any questions.
 Kentuck workshops are non-refundable after the registration closes.
 If you would like to cancel before the deadline passes, please email mnelko@kentuck.org or call 205-758-1257.
 If the class does not meet the minimum by the registration deadline and the workshop is cancelled, all participants will be refunded their registration fees.